kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 You return a Task which allows you to write a non-blocking asynchronous handler.

+The consume method returns an IDisposable.
+Call its Dispose method to cancel the consumer.

 If you only need a synchronous handler you can use the synchronous overload:

     IDisposable Consume<T>(IQueue queue, Action<IMessage<T>, MessageReceivedInfo> onMessage) where T : class;